Psychology 2070 - Human Growth and Development » Fall 2022 » Quiz 1

 According to a study that analyzed the exposure to six stressors among poor children and middle-income children in the United States, which of the following is a difference between children in poor families and children in middle-income families?

-A. Unlike children in middle-income families, children in poor families were much more likely to be exposed to violence.
+A. Unlike children in middle-income families, children in poor families were much less likely to be exposed to family turmoil.

-D. Unlike children in poor families, children in middle-income families were much more likely to separate from a parent.
+D. Unlike children in poor families, children in middle-income families were much less likely to have a peaceful home.

 Question #4